hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

 Nodes are labeled by the attractors they can reach which are enumerated by A0, A1, etc.
 Cyclic attractros are represented by minimal trap spaces.

-Note that the function :ref:`basins_diagram` either requires a list of states representing attractors (given via the parameter *Attractors*), or it will compute the minimal trap spaces and *assume* that they are complete and univocal.
+Note that the function :ref:`commitment_diagram` either requires a list of states representing attractors (given via the parameter *Attractors*), or it will compute the minimal trap spaces and *assume* that they are complete and univocal.
 You should make sure that the minimal trap spaces are indeed complete and univocal using the functions :ref:`completeness` and :ref:`univocality`.